balatstar/bookstore-cms/README.md

 # 📖 Bookstore CMS <a name="about-project"></a>

-**Bookstore CMS** is a single-page website that allows you to do simple math calculations.
-It is build on React.
+**Bookstore CMS** is a single-page React website that displays a list of books in your library.

 ## 🛠 Built With <a name="built-with"></a>